-One possible reason for the increased motivation to process available information might be the link of FOMO to feelings of being socially disconnected from an important social group in the past (Abel, Buff, & Burr, 2016).
+One possible reason for the increased motivation to process available information might be the link of FOMO to feelings of being socially disconnected from an important social group (Abel, Buff, & Burr, 2016).
 This has been demonstrated in recent literature.
 One study’s finding indicated that the FOMO experience is linked to interdependent self-construal (Dogan, 2019).
 That is, individuals who construct their personality based on feeling interdependent with others are more likely to experience FOMO.
 Another study, using EEG measures, showed that the FOMO experience leads consumers to pay greater attention to positive internal states of others when being presented stimuli of social inclusion (Lai, Altavilla, Ronconi, & Aceto, 2016) This speaks to the relevance of FOMO when marketing popular brands and products.

-However, another recent series of studies demonstrated that popularity cues might actually not as important when experiencing FOMO (Hayran et al., 2020).
-That is, using seven survey, experiment, and field studies, Hayran et al. (2020) show that self-relevance and attractiveness of a given alternative in a decision-making task are driving factors for the FOMO experience, all the while popularity (irrespective of cued by social media or other sources) was not.
-Therefore, it might be that the impact of trait-FOMO on the exposure-attitude relationship in the context of social media is dependent on consumers’ degree of active participation on the respective social media platform.
+However, another recent series of studies demonstrated that popularity cues might not actually be as important as other factors when experiencing FOMO (Hayran et al., 2020).
+In seven survey, experiment, and field studies, Hayran et al. (2020) show that, in a decision-making task, self-relevance and attractiveness of a given alternative rather than popularity are driving factors for the FOMO experience.
+Therefore, perhaps the impact of trait-FOMO on the exposure-attitude relationship in the social media context is dependent on consumers’ degree of active participation on the respective social media platform.

 Consumers participate in social media platforms, such as Instagram, in diverse ways.
 For example, users can choose to actively or passively interact with Instagram content.
-The more active users engage on social media platforms the more they post and share content and information and comment on other users’ postings.
+The more active users engage on social media platforms by posting and sharing content and information and commenting on other users’ postings.
 Passive users on the other hand, consume content and information rather than posting and sharing it by reading, scrolling through and silently observing other users’ activities (Burke, Kraut, & Marlow, 2011).
-Prior research studies about posters and lurkers revealed that lurkers and posters perceive user-generated content (i.e., movie ratings) very differently (Schlosser, 2005).
+Prior studies about posters and lurkers revealed that lurkers and posters perceive user-generated content (i.e., movie ratings) very differently (Schlosser, 2005).
 That is, posters were only influenced by negative (not by positive) reviews, whilst lurkers (as opposed to posters) were less affected by negative reviews (Schlosser, 2005).
 These differences imply that active and passive users might process information differently.

 Consumers’ goals, identities, and values are key antecedents that determine their degree of active participation on social media platforms (Bolton, 2013).
 For example, prior research found that one of the reasons why lurkers (highly passive users) lurk is because they do not feel a sense of belonging to the group in which they are lurking (Preece, Nonnecke, & Andrews, 2004).
 In contrast, highly active users have been found to engage in more conversational dialogue on platforms, and thus might feel a higher sense of belongingness (Schlosser, 2005).
 Thus, with respect to the impact of FOMO on the exposure-attitude relationship, the degree of active participation on a given social media platform (i.e., Instagram) might be important in two ways.